RegularAlicorn/sysadmin-101/wsus/scans.md

 ResumeUpdate | Continues updates on the next boot

 ## Powershell
-Starting with Powershell 5, you are able to install a windows update module from the gallery.
+Starting with **Powershell 5**, you are able to install a windows update module from the gallery.
 ```powershell
 Install-Module PSWindowsUpdate
 Import-Module PSWindowsUpdate